supreme-gg-gg/pendulum-tracking/README.md

 ### Tracking Instability

-In the case of failing to track recurrently, consider using a different tracker than the default `KCF`.
+In the case of failing to track recurrently, consider using a different tracker than the default `KCF` such as `CSRT`.
+The occurence depends mainly on your video source.
 You can research the different features of each tracker but trial and error should lead to the solution for most use cases.

 > Raise a GitHub Issue if severity is high.
 The issue is being investigated.